TRACON (series)

-TRACON and TRACON II are game software programs that simulate an air traffic control environment on a personal computer.
+TRACON is a series of game software programs that simulate an air traffic control environment on a personal computer.
 The games were originally sold by Texas-based Wesson International as an offshoot to their line of professional air traffic control simulation products.
+TRACON and RAPCON were released in 1989, and TRACON II was released in 1990.
 Wesson was merged into Adacel in 2001.

 Gameplay

 Over its life, the software has evolved from a DOS to a Microsoft Windows environment.
 It included graphics that simulate a TRACON air traffic controller's situation.
 At periodic screen updates, aircraft icons move slowly across the controller's sector.
 The player sees an aircraft icon with its identifier (AA34) and the aircraft's altitude or flight level (110).